figtools/figgy.docs/docs/getting-started/basics.md

     If each service only has access to its twig, for example: `/app/foo/*`  for the `foo` service and `/app/bar/*` for the `bar` service.
 What do we do about shared configurations?
-What if both foo and bar need a value named `db-hostname`.
+What if both foo and bar need a value named `db-hostname`?
 Where would that live?

     We certainly don’t want to duplicate `db-hostname` it in both twigs - that would be hard to maintain.
     Instead we store the **source of truth** of these shared configurations in a global, shared space, and sync them